joaopm33/fundspy/README.md

 ### Updating the database

-Once you want to extract new data and update your database, run the "update_db.py" file in the project directory:
+Once you want to extract new data and update your database, run the "update_db.py" file in the project directory from your terminal:

 ```
 python update_db.py